xianglous/ml-replica/index.md

 &0<\alpha_i^*<C\Rightarrow0<\beta^*_i<C\Rightarrow\xi^*_i=0\Rightarrow y^{(i)}(\bar{w}^*\cdot\bar{x}^{(i)}+b^*)=1-\xi^*_i=1&\text{ (support vector on the margin)}
 \end{aligned}$$

-An observation that can be drawn from this result is that \\(C\\) is a hyperparameter that controls the "softness" of our SVM model.
-If \\(C\\) is big enough, the soft-margin SVM will become a hard-margin one.
+An observation that can be drawn from this result is that $C$ is a hyperparameter that controls the "softness" of our SVM model.
+If $C$ is big enough, the soft-margin SVM will become a hard-margin one.

 ### Feature Mapping
 Soft-margin SVM seems to provide a decent approach to non-linearly separable data, but it only works well when there are a few "noisy" data.
 When the boundary between categories is inherently non-linear, it is not reasonable to use a soft-margin SVM.
 For [example](http://www.eric-kim.net/eric-kim-net/posts/1/kernel_trick.html):